 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Escrow Accounts are contributed to monthly by the home buyer (who is now the homeowner), but there is also a lump sum that goes into the account at closing.

-Once you're comfortable with the escrow process, you can be a confident buyer.
+Once you have the ABCs of the escrow process down, you can be a more assured buyer.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.